gvisco/ossom/README.md

         som.train(x, epoch)
 ```

-Use the trained map to classify data: given an input, find the unit of the map that better fits with it and and get back its value and its position within the grid.
+Use the trained map to classify data: given an input, find the unit of the map that better fits with it and get back its value -- or weight -- and its position within the grid.
 ```python
 row, column, weight, distance = som.classify(x)

 ```

+#### Full sample code
+A full running sample is available [here](test-som.py).
+It does use a SOM to classify randomly generated data... not very useful indeed.

 ## References
 * [Scholarpedia article on SOM](http://www.scholarpedia.org/article/Kohonen_network)